almarklein/timetagger/README.md

 ## Introduction

 TimeTagger is a web-based time-tracking solution that can be run locally or on a server.
-In the latter case, you'll want to add authentication, and also be aware of the license restrictions.
+It's aimed at individuals and freelancers, and has the following features:

+* Intuitive UI based around an interactive timeline.
+* Lightweight feel by use of tags rather than projects.
+* Reporting in PDF and CSV.
+* Set daily/weekly/monthly targets.
+* Integrated Pomodoro method.
+* Responsive: works well on small and large screens.
+* Sync between devices.

+## Under the hood

 The server runs on async Python using [uvicorn](https://github.com/encode/uvicorn) and